 (The marked portion of this assignment is the Report; the roundtable discussion and three questions are to facilitate the sharing and discussion of the findings of this report with the rest of the class.)

-Due: Week 10 prior to the class meeting, as it will be discussed in class.
+- Word Count: 1,500 words - References: minimum of 9 (including two journal articles) - Due: Week 10 prior to the class meeting, as it will be discussed in class.